greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/character_sets.html.md

+---
-# Character Set Support
+title: Character Set Support
+---

 The character set support in Greenplum Database allows you to store text in a variety of character sets, including single-byte character sets such as the ISO 8859 series and multiple-byte character sets such as EUC \(Extended Unix Code\), UTF-8, and Mule internal code.
-All supported character sets can be used transparently by clients, but a few are not supported for use within the server \(that is, as a server-side encoding\).
+All supported character sets can be used transparently by clients, but a few are not supported for use within the server \(that is, as a server-side encoding\)<sup>1</sup>.
 The default character set is selected while initializing your Greenplum Database array using `gpinitsystem`.
 It can be overridden when you create a database, so you can have multiple databases each with a different character set.

 |Name|Description|Language|Server?|Bytes/Char|Aliases|
 |----|-----------|--------|-------|----------|-------|